 The Department operates under the Florida Transportation Code, which includes the Florida Turnpike Enterprise Law.
 The head of the Department is the Secretary of Transportation, nominated by the Florida Transportation Commission, appointed by the Governor and confirmed by the State Senate.
-Jim Boxold was appointed as Secretary of Transportation by Governor Rick Scott in January 2015 and previously served as FDOT's Chief of Staff.
+Erik R. Fenniman was appointed as interim Secretary of Transportation in November 2018.

 The Department is a decentralized agency, with a Central Office, seven District Offices, the Turnpike Enterprise and the Rail Enterprise.
 Each of the District Secretaries and the Executive Director of the Turnpike Enterprise sit on the Executive Board of the Department.
-The Florida Turnpike Enterprise Law authorizes the Department to acquire, construct, maintain and operate the System.
+The Florida Turnpike Enterprise Law authorizes the Department to acquire, construct, maintain and operate the Turnpike System.